 Domain Name Registration: In order to have your website show up when someone goes to www.yourcompany.com, you have to reserve that domain on a ICANN registrar so that it is reserved for your use only.
 A good rule of thumb is about $20/year for domain name reservation (this is a yearly fee).
 Domain names can be registered at websites like GoDaddy, Network Solutions and Whois.

 Website Design & Development: The design of a website is the visual appearance and layout of the website in web browsers on a PC/Mac, laptop, iPad/tablet and smartphone.
 Elements in the website design should follow a company's brand (logo, colors, fonts), if these items exist.
-The development of a website is the coding or programming of the pages to make the design to function successfully.
+The development of a website is the coding or programming of the pages to make the design function successfully.
 Generally, the majority of the time/cost for a website is in this step of website development.
-Digital agencies will quote these as either an hourly rate (ie $80/hour for up to 40 hours), or as a fixed price bid for a well outlined project RFQ.
-For smaller (4-8 page websites) the cost for the website design & development can be around $1,000.
-The price goes up as the size and complexity of the project increases.
+Digital agencies will quote these as either an hourly rate (ie $100/hour for up to 60 hours), or as a fixed price bid for a well outlined project RFQ.
+For smaller (4-8 page websites) the cost for the website design & development can start around $1,000 and goes up as the size and complexity of the project increases.

 Website Hosting: Once a website is created, it needs to be uploaded to a web server for website hosting.
 Monthly hosting costs can vary from fairly minimal (economy or budget hosting can be found for as low as $5/month) to upwards of $100/mo, depending on the amount of resources (CPU processing power, dedicated RAM, disk space) that website requires.
 It is recommended that any hosting that is selected for website hosting includes an SSL/Secure Certificate.

 Website Updates & Maintenance: Most websites today are developed in Content Management Systems (such as WordPress, Drupal, Craft, etc).
-These CMS's will frequently have updates that will be pushed out to sites using them to ensure that the CMS is secure and to fix any bugs discovered in the software.
+These CMS's will frequently have updates that will be pushed out to websites using them to ensure that the CMS is secure and to fix any bugs discovered in the software.
+Website owners will also occasionally need to have the content on their website updated with new product or service information.
+These updates can be made inside of the CMS, or the website owner can hire out these tasks.

 Send us your question.
 We are happy to help.